retentioneering/retentioneering-tools/docs/source/user_guides/dataprocessors.rst

     res = stream.filter(func=exclude_events).to_dataframe()

-We can see that ``res`` dataframe does not have "useless" events anymore.
+We can see that ``res`` DataFrame does not have "useless" events anymore.

 .. code-block:: python

     res['event']\
         .value_counts()\
         [lambda s: s.index.isin(['catalog', 'main'])]

 .. parsed-literal::